The congregation makes its own decisions about our shared life, our goals, and how we allocate our resources.

 - Do Justice Ministry – engages the congregation in advocating for justice in systems of all kinds (including political).
 Our support of racial and economic justice and our work for peace is part of their work.

 - Property Ministry – arranges for the maintenance of our buildings and grounds, either inviting members to do the work or hiring professionals

 - Religious Education Ministry – creates opportunities for learning for all ages of both spiritual practices and intellectual engagement.
 This ministry works with our staff for children’s and for youth ministries, as well as our intergenerational learning events.

 - Stewardship Ministry – manages our resources of time & talents and of financial gifts, while also preparing the annual budget and recommending policies.

 - Nominating Committee – engages members of the congregation as they discern which parts of the shared work of CUCC is the best fit for their interests and gifts; prepares the slate of officers and ministry chairs and members.

 - Welcoming and Fellowship Ministry – assists people new to CUCC on a pathway to connection both with other CUCCers and with our shared work.
 This ministry also provides opportunities for fun and relationship building

 - Communications Committee – maintains our tools of communication and supports the staff and ministries in reaching out to people within and beyond the congregation.

 We also have a variety of groups which pop up as the need or interest arises.
-These “fellowship groups” may focus on relationships (like the current Hand and Foot card game group or a bookclub) or have a shared goal (our Zoom worship tech team or Justice in a Changing Climate).
-If you have an idea for a fellowship group, contact Pastor Lacey who can direct you to the most closely related ministry for “how to” advice on getting started and resources which might help you fledgling group.
+These “fellowship groups” may focus on relationships (like the CUCC Cafe or Young Adults group) or have a shared goal (our worship tech team or Justice in a Changing Climate).
+If you have an idea for a fellowship group, contact Pastor Lacey who can direct you to the most closely related ministry for “how to” advice on getting started and resources which might help your fledgling group.